wtetsu/gaze/doc/parallel.md

 Gaze deals with multiple processes nicely.

-In case you update another file during the first process stays running, what should occur? **Gaze runs a second process in parallel**.
+In case you update another file during the first process is still running, what should occur? **Gaze runs a second process in parallel**.

 ![p04](img/p04.png)